sidharthbh8/github-actions-demo/README.md

 # CVE Reports Publication Automation

-CVE Upload Automation is a GitHub Actions workflow that automates the process of reserving and uploading Common Vulnerabilities and Exposures (CVE) reports to the MITRE test instance.
+CVE Reports Publication Automation is a pipeline project for [Zowe](https://github.com/zowe).
+In order to automate and streamline the process of Common Vulnerabilities and Exposures (CVE) publication using GitHub Actions workflow to the MITRE test instance.
 It validates the JSON data provided in the `data.json` file, reserves a CVE ID, and then pushes the CVE file with the reserved ID to the MITRE test instance.
 Additionally, it sends the link to the user as a comment in the Pull Request (PR) that triggered the workflow.

 ## How to Use